TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

-**Ordering** is by default done in reverse order (desc) with the field specified by "mode", but setting "alternativeSortingField" for the menu object (e.g. for a GMENU, see later) will override that.
+**Ordering** is by default done in reverse order (desc) with the field specified by "mode", but setting "alternativeSortingField" for the TMENU object will override that.

 Mount pages are supported.